-60 land use and land management changes are available from 850 until 2100 (with extension until 2300) on a global 0.25° grid.
+70 land use and land management changes are available from 850 until 2100 (with extension until 2300) on a global 0.25° grid.
 Thus, LUH2 meets the requirement for the length of the dataset but not for spatial resolution.
 In addition, the land use classes do not correspond to land use and land cover classes employed in most GCMs or RCMs.

-Consequently, many modelling groups will have to convert the LUH2 land use changes into changes of the land cover and land use input prior to their use in GCMs.
-For this conversion so-called Land Use Translators (LUTs) are applied (e.g.,
+Consequently, many modelling groups will have to convert the LUH2 land use changes into changes of land cover and land use input prior to their use in GCMs.
+For this conversion so-called Land Use Translators (LUTs) are applied (e.g., Di Vittorio

-- 65 Di Vittorio et al., 2014; Mauritsen et al., 2019; Lurton et al., 2020), which are usually model specific.
+- 75 et al., 2014; Mauritsen et al., 2019; Lurton et al., 2020), which are usually model specific.
 For most GCMs/ESMs, LUTs only account for changes in land use classes such as cropland, pasture and rangeland, and natural vegetation (e.g., Mauritsen et al., 2019; Lurton et al., 2020).
 Within the natural vegetation class the relative distribution of vegetation types such as forest, shrubs or grassland is constant or computed by the dynamic vegetation model despite the fact that LUH2 provides information on changes in forested and non-forested vegetation.
-Keeping the natural vegetation constant in RCMs, which do - 70 not include dynamic vegetation models, would be a major limitation and would not meet the requirements listed above.
-In addition, urban changes are mostly discarded in LUT approaches because urban land use is not considered by most GCMs, with some exceptions (e.g., Danabasoglu et al., 2020; Katzfey et al., 2020; Jackson et al., 2010).
-Consequently, we developed new LUT approach, which accounts for changes in the distribution of natural vegetation types and urban areas, and generated a new land cover input dataset for RCMs. - 75 Inconsistencies due to coarse resolution of LUH2 are tackled to a large extent by applying the LUT to a high-resolution initial land cover dataset.
-There is a wide range of observed high-resolution land cover datasets available that have been used to generate land cover input for RCMs (e.g., CORINE, MODIS, ESA-CCI LC, GlobCover, CLC2000).
-However, some of these datasets are only available for certain regions, such as CORINE (Jaffrain et al., 2017), which is only available for European Countries.
-Within CMIP6 GCMs/ESMs, the ESA Climate Change Initiative Land Cover product (ESA-CCI LC; ESA, 2017) is - 80 increasingly applied.
-ESA-CCI LC provides annual time series with annual maps from 1992 to 2018, at a global ~300 m grid, a resolution suitable for kilometer scale RCM simulations.
-The dataset shows good agreement with other land cover products, globally and regionally (Achard et al., 2017; Reinhart et al., 2021a).
-In addition, ESA-CCI LC has already been used for RCM studies on the impact of LULCC on the climate in Europe (Huang et al., 2020), demonstrating the potential for the use of this dataset for RCMs.
-Reinhart et al. (submitted) developed a workflow to convert the ESA-CCI LC land cover classes into plant functional types (PFTs) as well as non-vegetated classes such as urban and bare ground for the European domain.
-The resulting LANDMATE PFT dataset (Version 1.0) (Reinhart et al., 2021b) shows a good agreement with ground truth observations and thus provides the initial land cover map for the LUT approach.
+Keeping keeping the relative proportion of land-cover types constant in the - 80 natural fraction of the land in RCMs, which do not include dynamic vegetation models, would be a major limitation and would not meet the requirements listed above.
+In addition, urban changes are mostly discarded in LUT approaches because urban land use is not considered by most GCMs, with some exceptions (e.g., Jackson et al., 2010; Danabasoglu et al., 2020; Katzfey et al., 2020).
+Consequently, we developed a new LUT approach, which also accounts for changes in the distribution of natural vegetation types and urban areas, and generated a new land cover input dataset for RCMs consistent with LUH2, which is also - 85 used in CMIP6.

+Inconsistencies due to coarse resolution of LUH2 are tackled to a large extent by applying the LUT to a high-resolution initial land cover dataset.
+There is a wide range of observed high-resolution land cover datasets available that have been used to generate land cover input for RCMs (e.g., CORINE, MODIS, ESA-CCI LC, GlobCover, HILDA+).
+However, some of these datasets are only available for certain regions, such as CORINE (Jaffrain et al., 2017), which is only available for European

+- 90 Countries.
+Within CMIP6 GCMs/ESMs, the ESA Climate Change Initiative Land Cover product (ESA-CCI LC; ESA, 2017) is increasingly applied.
+The ESA-CCI provides a LC time series including annual maps from 1992 to 2018, at a global ~300 m grid, a resolution suitable for kilometer scale RCM simulations.
+The dataset shows good agreement with other land cover products, globally and regionally (Achard et al., 2017; Reinhart et al., 2021).
+In addition, ESA-CCI LC has already been used for RCM studies on the impact of LULCC on the climate in Europe (Huang et al., 2020), where the potential for the use of - 95 this dataset for RCMs was demonstrated.
+Reinhart et al. (2022b) developed a workflow to convert the ESA-CCI LC land cover classes into plant functional types (PFTs) as well as non-vegetated classes such as urban and bare ground for the European domain.
+The resulting LANDMATE PFT dataset (Version 1.1) (Reinhart et al., 2022a) shows a good agreement with ground truth observations and thus provides the initial land cover map for the LUT approach.